Candidate Review Process

 OSOTC Office Security

 Electronic records will be maintained on a networked PC in the OSOTC office.
 Each PC will have a network password as well as a screen saver password to ensure the confidentiality of patient records.
+The OSOTC office also utilizes two-factor authentication for granting remote access to systems that contain Electronic Protected Health Information (EPHI).
 No patient records shall be removed from the OSOTC office.
 The OSOTC office will be locked unless at least one person is on the premises.
 Visitors to the OSOTC office will not be left unattended so as to restrict access to patient records.
 Paper records shall be scanned and retained indefinitely by the OSOTC office.
 After scanning, paper records shall be disposed of by secure document shredding.